ayushmjain/terraform-google-three-tier-web-app/tutorial.md

 Solution Guide: [here](https://cloud.google.com/architecture/application-development/three-tier-web-app)

 The code for the solution is avaiable at the following location
-* Infrastructure code is present as part of `./main.tf`
+* Infrastructure code is present as part of <walkthrough-editor-open-file filePath="main.tf">main.tf</walkthrough-editor-open-file>
 * Application code directory is located under `./src`